Jacob Jones (rugby league): London Broncos

-He joined the London Broncos first-team squad for the 2021 season.

-Jones made his professional debut for the London Broncos in 2021 against the Keighley Cougars.
+Jones joined the London Broncos first-team squad for the 2021 season.
+He made his debut for the Broncos in 2021 against the Keighley Cougars.

 Leigh Leopards

 He joined the Leigh Centurions for the 2022 season.

 Widnes Vikings

-Jones spent time on loan from the Leigh Leopards in 2023 at the Widnes Vikings in the Championship.
+Jones spent time on loan from the renamed Leigh Leopards in 2023 at the Widnes Vikings in the Championship.

 Rochdale Hornets

-He spent time on loan from Leigh in 2023 at the Rochdale Hornets in League 1.
+He played for the Rochdale Hornets on loan from Leigh in 2023.

 London Broncos

 He spent time on loan from the Leopards in 2023 at the London Broncos in the Championship.

-London Broncos in Super League

-Jones returned on loan to the London Broncos at the start of the 2024 Super League season.
+Jones returned on loan to the Broncos at the start of the 2024 Super League season.
 He made his Super League début against the Catalans Dragons.

 Doncaster RLFC

-On 14 November 2024, it was reported that he had signed for Doncaster in the RFL Championship on a one-year deal.
+In November 2024 he signed for Doncaster in the RFL Championship on a one-year deal.